Sksamarth/AI-file-log-monitoring-system/README.md

-# 🕵️ DEEPEYE Log Security Monitor
+# 🕵️ DEEPEYE MONITORING SYSTEM FOR KEYLOGER

 ## 🚀 Overview

-DEEPEYE is a modern, Python-based log monitoring application designed to provide real-time security insights and alerts for server logs.
+DEEPEYE is a modern, Python-based log monitoring application designed to provide real-time security insights and alerts for KEYLOGER logs.

 ## ✨ Features